How and when did the National Academies of Sciences, Engineering, and Medicine come into existence? What do they do?

-In special cases, the National Research Council will undertake a project or study or sponsors a meeting at the request of a state government.
-Some such projects carried out in recent years have involved joint requests to the Research Council from a unit of a state government and a federal agency.
-The institution would not normally undertake a project on a state or local issue in the absence of significant national policy implications of federal agency interest.
+In special cases, the institution will undertake a project or study or sponsors a meeting at the request of a state government.
+Some such projects carried out in recent years have involved joint requests from a unit of a state government and a federal agency.
+The institution would not normally undertake a project on a state or local issue in the absence of significant national policy implications or federal agency interest.

-Quasi-public institutions, private companies, and foundations may participate in sponsoring work by the National Research Council and the Institute of Medicine.
+Quasi-public institutions, private companies, and foundations may participate in sponsoring work by the Academies.
 However, industry cannot provide more than 50 percent of the support for a project.
 Similar criteria are applied by the institution to all prospective projects, including self-initiated ones.
 Generally, projects will be undertaken only if they address national or international issues involving science, technology, human health, or environmental quality.

-Does the National Research Council do classified work?
+Does the institution do classified work?
 Under what circumstances?

-Yes, the National Research Council will accept classified work if it can contribute useful scientific and technological guidance.
-The Governing Board of the National Research Council must, in any case, approve all classified studies.
+Yes, the Academies will accept classified work if they can contribute useful scientific and technological guidance.
 For all such studies, unclassified summaries are made available on request.
-Further, for the National Research Council to accept a classified study, it must be satisfied that (1) the particular study is an appropriate activity for the Research Council and for the unit within which it will be done; and (2) that classification is necessary and that the proposed level of classification is warranted.
+Further, to accept a classified study, the Academies must be satisfied that (1) the particular study is an appropriate activity for the institution and for the unit within which it will be done; and (2) that classification is necessary and that the proposed level of classification is warranted.

 The congressional charter of the National Academy of Sciences contains the statement that the Academy "shall receive no compensation whatever for any services to the Government of the United States."
 What does this statement mean?

-Committee members are not paid for the time they contribute to the Research Council's work.
+Committee members are not paid for the time they contribute to the Academies' work.
 However, the institution is reimbursed for costs associated with operating committees, such as subsistence and travel costs for committee members, staff support, and charges connected with preparing and disseminating reports of the committees' findings.

-Various rulings by the comptroller general of the United States interpreting the Academy's congressional charter have had the effect of limiting the Academy's recovery of expenses from the federal government for work performed for federal agencies to "actual expenses" incurred, subject to any limitation on the maximum amount payable under a particular contract as provided for in that contract and to applicable government procurement regulations.
-As a result of the comptroller general's interpretations, the National Academies cannot recover a fee or profit for their services to the federal government, and must comply with applicable government procurement regulations regarding allowable costs.
+Various rulings by the comptroller general of the United States interpreting the National Academy of Sciences' congressional charter have had the effect of limiting the recovery of expenses from the federal government to "actual expenses" incurred for work performed for federal agencies, subject to any limitation on the maximum amount payable under a particular contract as provided for in that contract and to applicable government procurement regulations.
+As a result of the comptroller general's interpretations, the Academies cannot recover a fee for or profit from their services to the federal government, and must comply with applicable government procurement regulations regarding allowable costs.

 What is the National Academies Press?

-The National Academies Press is the publisher for the National Academies.
-The Press offers the full range of services available from a commercial publishing house, from publication planning and editing to marketing and distribution.
+The National Academies Press (NAP) is the publisher for the Academies.
+NAP offers the full range of services available from a commercial publishing house, from publication planning and editing to marketing and distribution.

 Does the National Academies Press generate income for the institution?

-No. The policy of the Press is to price its volumes so as to generate a self-supporting income, with neither gains nor losses.
+No. The policy of NAP is to price its volumes so as to generate a self-supporting income, with neither gains nor losses.

 Is the work of the Academies limited to study projects?